Cantilevered-Marshmallow/marshmallow/README.md

 ```
 -------------------------------------------------------------------------------
 ##### POST /userlist
-Description: Given a list of facebook users, filter out the ones that are not signed up with marshamallow and return the list
+**Description**: Given a list of facebook users, filter out the ones that are not signed up with marshamallow and return the list
-Authentication Required: Yes
+**Authentication Required**: Yes
 ```
 /* Request Body */
 {